istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 {{< /text >}}

 {{< tip >}}
-This destination rule is in the namespace of the server (`httpbin.legacy`), so it will be prefered over the global destination rule defined in `istio-system`
+This destination rule is in the namespace of the server (`httpbin.legacy`), so it will be preferred over the global destination rule defined in `istio-system`
 {{< /tip >}}

 ### Request from Istio services to Kubernetes API server